Home » Good Night’s Sleep Is the Key to Health and Happiness

 The Bottom Line

-Most people know that getting a good night’s sleep is important, but many don’t realize just how vital it is to their overall health and happiness.
+Most people know that getting a good night’s sleep is important, but many don’t realize just how essential it is for achieving or maintaining a healthy weight.

 Your rest habits impact your hormones, and that has a direct impact on your body’s ability to manage emotions and appetite.

-The best part is that the strategies to improve sleep are pretty basic.
+Luckily, strategies to improve sleep are simple.
 They just require some consistency over time to experience tangible improvement.

 Sweet dreams!